 _ Like Gene Autry, who we’d meet sometimes leaving the Pink Pony iin Scottsdale.
 He’d always ask “Think Pat Gillick will ever leave your beautiful city?” and then he would talk about playing the “Fair,” which we always guessed was the CNE.
 I always listened to the Cowboy and cried when the Angels won after he’d passed.

 _ Or 3B Troy Glaus, acquired by the Blue Jays in a trade before the 2006 season.
 We heard Glaus had visited Andrew Alfaro, 10, who grew up in Anaheim wanting to be the next Troy Glaus in 2004 but was hospitalized battling leukemia.
 Like millions of ball fans each year, Andrew wrote a letter.
 His father, Julio, typed it up, Andrew signed it and then Julio dropped it off at Edison International Stadium, home of the Angels.
 Andrew wanted an autographed ball.

-The 6-foot-5, 240-pound Glaus filled the door way.
+The 6-foot-5, 240-pound Glaus fillled the door way.
 “Mom!
 Is this true?
 Mommy is this true?”
 Andrew exclaimed.
 Glaus told Andrew to get well and he’d bring him on the field at a home game.
 Glaus did not forget the promise he had made six weeks before.
-The Alfaro famly was there Sept.
+The Alfaro family was there Sept.
 17 with Andrew cheering for a home run from “Mr. Troy.”

 As the Hollywood script unfolded Glaus hit a solo homer off Chan Ho Park.
 Andrew was on a list for a bone marrow transplant but when his turn came he was too weak.
 He died at 9:40 p.m. on Jan.
 9, 2005.
 We phoned Maria Alfaro at home in Anaheim: What was the date Glaus visited the hospital?
 Just a second she said.
 We thought Maria had gone to look up her date book.